DrayerSivertsen/Operating-System/README.md

 ### Lab5
 Additions to previous process functions to include umode (user mode) and kernel mode.

+### Lab6
+Expansion upon kernel fork command to support user mode, and addition of exec function to process different user mode images.
+This lab is working towards the os layer communication of user mode and kernel mode.

+### Lab7
+Buffer management support to include multiple buffers and buffer caching.
+This is to show demonstrate the principles of buffer management algorithms as well as its shortcomings.
+The project compares the performances of the Unix buffer management algorithm and the PV algorithm.

 ## Overview of topics includes: